sveltejs/svelte/site/content/docs/03-template-syntax.md

 Similar to `transition:`, but only applies to elements entering (`in:`) or leaving (`out:`) the DOM.

-Unlike with `transition:`, transitions applied with `in:` and `out:` are not bidirectional — an in transition will continue to 'play' alongside the out transition, rather than reversing, if the block is outroed while the transition is in progress.
+Unlike with `transition:`, transitions applied with `in:` and `out:` are not bidirectional — an in transition will continue to 'play' alongside the out transition, rather than reversing, if the block is outrode while the transition is in progress.
 If an out transition is aborted, transitions will restart from scratch.

 ```sv
 {#if visible}